peachmangopie/THSEC11-Chapter-1-and-2/_README.txt

 DLSUdtp is a LaTeX document format for authors of De La Salle University (DLSU) dissertations, theses, proposals, or projects.

-For a list of changes, please read the file _CHANGELOG.txt.
-The shortened web link to the template is https://goo.gl/9YTTs2
+For a full list of changes, please read the file CHANGELOG.txt.

 Best wishes for your dissertation, thesis, proposal, or project documentation endeavors.